I'll Be Your Man

-"I'll Be Your Man" is a song by the British singer-songwriter James Blunt.
+"I'll Be Your Man" is a song by British singer-songwriter James Blunt.
 It was released as the fourth single from his third studio album, Some Kind of Trouble.
 The single was released as a digital download single on 23 May 2011, and as a physical single on 9 September 2011.
 The song also was released in the United States, where Blunt performed on the Conan O'Brien show and Dancing with the Stars.
 A music video was released on 26 May 2011, and featured footage of Blunt's Some Kind of Trouble tour.